-(c) Where the drinking water system provides water for outdoor use, such as the irrigation of lawns and gardens, the equalization storage volumes estimated in Table 510-5 shall be added to the indoor volumes estimated in Table 510-4.
-The procedure for determining the map zone and irrigated acreage for using Table 510-5 is outlined in Section R309-510-7(3).
+(c) Where a drinking water system provides water for irrigation use, Table 510-5 shall be used to determine the minimum equalization storage volumes for irrigation.
+The procedure for determining the map zone and irrigated acreage for using Table 510-5 is outlined in R309-510-7(3).